robinscholz/PP-Moltin/README.md

 # 📢 PP Moltin

-Receives a Paypal Instant Payment Notifciation (IPN) and changes the corresponding order’s status to completed.
+Receive a Paypal Instant Payment Notifciation (IPN) and change the corresponding order’s status to completed.

 ## Installation